Ron Kroese, Garden Avenue Associates

 Topic: Development of organic marketing tools, and collection of organic farmer and retailer data to learn more about organic marketing practices and resource needs in Minnesota.

-Larry Lev.
-Professor and Extension Marketing Specialist at Oregon State University. firstname.lastname@example.org
+Larry is a Professor and Extension Marketing Specialist at Oregon State University. firstname.lastname@example.org

 Topic: Activities related to marketing alternatives; training for educators on farmers' market and food system analysis, training for farmers' market managers, and farmer-buyer connections.